damon-shaw/lfcs/domains/4-networking/a.md

 ### Temporary IP Address Assignment

-For temporary network configurations, you can use the ip command which is also found on most other GNU/Linux operating systems.
-The ip command allows you to configure settings which take effect immediately, however they are not persistent and will be lost after a reboot.
+For temporary network configurations, you can use the `ip` command which is also found on most other GNU/Linux operating systems.
+The `ip` command allows you to configure settings which take effect immediately, however they are not persistent and will be lost after a reboot.

-To temporarily configure an IP address, you can use the ip command in the following manner.
+To temporarily configure an IP address, you can use the `ip` command in the following manner.
 Modify the IP address and subnet mask to match your network requirements:
 `sudo ip addr add 10.102.66.200/24 dev enp0s25`

-The ip can then be used to set the **link** (i.e. network device) up or down:
+The `ip` command can then be used to set the **link** (i.e. network device) up or down:
 ```
 ip link set dev enp0s25 up
 ip link set dev enp0s25 down
 ```

-To verify the IP address configuration of enp0s25, you can use the ip command in the following manner:
+To verify the IP address configuration of enp0s25, you can use the `ip` command in the following manner:
 ```
 ip address show dev enp0s25
 >10: enp0s25: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP group default qlen 1000